cx1995tju/all_linux_comment/Documentation/x86/kernel-stacks.rst

 zombie.
 While the thread is in user space the kernel stack is empty except for the thread_info structure at the bottom.

-In addition to the per thread stacks, there are specialized stacks associated with each CPU.
+In addition to the per thread stacks, there are specialized stacks              // per cpu 的 associated with each CPU.
 These stacks are only used while the kernel is in control on that CPU; when a CPU returns to user space the specialized stacks contain no useful data.
 The main CPU stacks are: